 Cavendish-teakean Elementary School

-- Cavendish-teakean Elementary School's student population of 24 students has declined by 14% over five school years.
+- Cavendish-teakean Elementary School's student population of 23 students has grown by 9% over five school years.

 - The teacher population of 1 teachers has stayed relatively flat over five school years.

 |Total Students||23 students|

 - Cavendish-teakean Elementary School is ranked within the top 50% of all 676 schools in Idaho (based off of combined math and reading proficiency testing data) for the 2017-18 school year.